JuliaReach/LazySets.jl/docs/src/lib/operations.md

 ## Rectification

-Note that a rectification of a convex set is generally not convex.
+Note that the rectification of a convex set is generally not convex.
 Hence this set type is not part of the convex-set family `LazySet`.

 ```@docs